 Asian Farmers’ Association for Sustainable Rural Development

-The AFA is an alliance of nine farmer federations in eight Asian countries that aims to serve as an effective voice for small farmers in Asia, empowering small-scale farmers in Asia, including women and men.
-Aside from news, articles, and information about the AFA, the site also covers issues that concern agrarian reform, sustainable agriculture, technology, and other farming issues.
-Photos, video, AFA publications, and a calendar of events are included.
+The AFA is an alliance of nine farmer federations in eight Asian countries that aims to serve as an influential voice for small farmers in Asia, empowering small-scale farmers in Asia, including women and men.
+Aside from news, articles, and information about the AFA, the site also covers agrarian reform, sustainable agriculture, technology, and other farming issues.
+Photos, videos, AFA publications, and a calendar of events are included, along with contacts.

-Asian TV news channel that provides global news and information with an Asian perspective.
-Aside from world news, the website also offers news covering sectors like business, sports, entertainment and technology as well as finance statistics of the global market.
-Includes provides videos, feature articles covering lifestyle and health, global weather forecasts, travel and discussion boards as well as television shows guides and programs.
+Asian TV news channel provides global news and information with an Asian perspective.
+Aside from world news, the website also offers news covering sectors like business, sports, entertainment, technology, sustainability, and finance statistics of the global market.
+CNA Insider features community programs and events.
+Also included are videos, lifestyle and health feature articles, global weather forecasts, travel and discussion boards, and television show guides and programs.

-The world travel guide includes a section on Asia, which offer an overview of the Asian continent and its most popular destinations, specifically Bangkok, Beijing, Hong Kong, Singapore, and Tokyo.
-Other resources include the best times to visit and other travel tips, such as travel planning, budgets, landmarks, health issues, currencies, safety concerns, and cultural issues.
-Specific guides for highlighted destinations are included.
+The world travel guide includes a section on Asia, which offers an overview of the Asian continent and its most popular destinations, specifically Bangkok, Beijing, Hong Kong, Singapore, and Tokyo.
+Other resources include the best times to visit and other travel tips, such as travel planning, budgets, landmarks, health issues, currency exchanges, safety concerns, and cultural issues.
+Specific guides for highlighted destinations and links to third-party resources are included.

 http://www.travelpluto.com/asia.htm